Graduated Response Early Years

 Request support from the Early Years SEND Team

-If you need particular guidance around an individual child or have a high level of children with additional needs in your setting, please complete a Request for Support form and email it to your local Early Years SEND Team.
+If you need particular guidance around an individual child, please complete a Request for Support form (DOC) and email it to your area Early Years (EY) SEND team.
+Please ensure this is completed electronically.

 The Surrey Graduated Response

-Surrey's Graduated Response document aims to provide clear and consistent guidance about assessing, planning, carrying out and reviewing support and intervention at each threshold of need.
+Surrey's Early Years Graduated Response document (PDF) aims to provide clear and consistent guidance about assessing, planning, carrying out and reviewing support and intervention at each threshold of need.

 The Early Years Graduated Response has two parts: